ikidenizz/ikidenizz.github.io/_posts/2025-02-02-Comprehensions.markdown

 **Açıklama:** `if i % 2 == 0` koşulu, sadece çift sayıları listeye ekler.

-Tabii!
 Aşağıdaki kodu adım adım açıklayalım:

 ---